 Proteomics datasets are created in this context to characterize the set of SARS-CoV-2 encoded proteins and to investigate their interaction with the human proteome during the different phases of the infection.
-In [71], Gordon et al. recently developed a protein interaction map by expressing all of the 29 SARS-CoV-2 proteins in human cells and then assessing their affinity with human proteins by means of affinity-purification mass spectrometry, obtaining a list of 332 SARS-CoV-2-human protein-protein interactions that is available as a supplementary file at [72].
-Bojkova et al analysed human cell lines infected with SARS-CoV-2 [73] and characterized their translatome and the proteome at different time points after the infection and made this data-set available at [74].
-In [75] Li et al., by using genome wide yeast-two hybrid and co-immunoprecipitation approach, identified 58 distinct intra-viral protein-protein interactions.
-In the same study, the authors studied the viral-host interactome by overexpressing all the SARS-CoV-2 genes into HEK293 cells and defined a list of 631 viral-host protein-protein.
-Interaction data from this work is available in the IntAct database (imex:IM-27901).
+Gordon et al. [71] recently developed a protein interaction map by expressing all of the 29 SARS-CoV-2 proteins in human cells and then assessing their affinity with human proteins by means of affinity-purification mass spectrometry, obtaining a list of 332 SARS-CoV-2-human proteinprotein interactions that is available as a supplementary file at [72].
+Bojkova et al. analyzed human cell lines infected with SARS-CoV-2 [73] and characterized their translatome and the proteome at different time points after the infection and made this dataset available at [74].
+Li et al. [75] by using genome wide yeast-two hybrid and co-immunoprecipitation approach, identified 58 distinct intra-viral protein-protein interactions.
+In the same study, the authors studied the viral-host interactome by over-expressing all the SARS-CoV-2 genes into HEK293 cells and defined a list of 631 viral-host protein-protein.
+Interaction data from this work are available in the IntAct database (imex:IM-27901).